maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------
 | StudentAnswer   | A CAS expression, assumed to be the student's answer.
 | TeacherAnswer   | A CAS expression, assumed to be the model answer.
-| Opt             | Any options which the specific answer test provides.
+| Opt             | If needed, any options which the specific answer test provides.
 For example, a variable, the accuracy of the numerical comparison, number of significant figures.
+| Raw             | If needed, the raw string of the student's input to ensure, e.g. Maxima does not remove trailing zeros when establishing the number of significant figures.

 Note that since the tests can provide feedback, tests which appear to be symmetrical, e.g. Algebraic Equivalence, really need to assume which expression belongs to the student and which to the teacher.

 | Variable  | Description
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------